Are you suffering from a Halloween hangover?

 How to Detox from a Candy Binge

-The good news is you can bounce back from your worst candy binge!
-Read on for five tips to get back on track after Halloween.
+You can bounce back from your worst candy binge!
+Try these five tips to get back on track:

-Despite swearing off Fun Size candy bars last night, you may find yourself raiding the Halloween stash again today.
+Despite swearing off fun-size candy bars, you may be raiding the Halloween stash again today.

-- Seek out Support – let a family member or friend know you want to stop indulging.
+- Seek support: Let a family member or friend know you want to stop indulging.

-- Create a “Road Block”; hang a small sign in your pantry reading “Stop, Think, Do you really Need Candy?”
+- Create roadblocks: Hang a small sign in your pantry reading “Stop, Think, Do you Need Candy?”

 Being slightly dehydrated can make the symptoms of a post-Halloween crash worse.

-In addition, your kidneys flush out sugar through your urine when you are consistently hydrating.
+In addition, your kidneys flush out sugar through your urine when you’re consistently hydrating.

-Focus on foods that are high in Protein and Healthy Fats like lean meats, low fat cheese, nuts, and vegetables.
+Focus on foods high in protein and healthy fats (lean meats, low-fat cheese, nuts, and vegetables).

 Breakfast